Leonel-Romero/LeonelRomero2/content/home/opportunities.md

 ### Masters and Doctoral

-Prof. Romero is looking for Masters and Doctoral students to join his lab.
+Prof. Romero is looking for Masters and Ph.D. students to join his lab.
 Interested students should:

 1) Contact Prof. Romero via [email](mailto:leonel.romero@uconn.edu) to express interest and introduce yourself